 To truly understand romantic art or greatest romantic paintings it is important to understand that these artists hope to share some of their deepest emotions through these works. whether the emotion was spiritual or dealt with physical gratification.

-whether the subject of historical love paintings about love was tangible or intangible, The objective of the artist was to glorify it to make it larger than life supernatural. so, that it would get the attention he believed it deserved.
+Whether the subject of historical love paintings was tangible or intangible, the artist aimed to glorify it, making it larger than life and supernatural.
+The objective was to draw attention to it, believed to be well-deserved.

 The era of Romanticism open artist’s minds to themes techniques and styles that were less conventional and encouraged a highly personal approach.